Updated: Feb 10

 Don't rely on a daily walkthrough to report anomalies when you can have connected sensors watching for a potential situation 24 hours a day, 7 days a week!

 Finally, and somewhat obviously, pools are a major potential risk.
 If designed properly, damage from failing pumps, water lines, and other pool systems will be defended against through architectural engineering.
-But no amount of waterproofing will actually alert building staff of a potential situation.
+But no amount of waterproofing will alert building staff of a potential situation.
 Moisture sensors installed at strategic locations under pools systems can provide critical notifications that an incident has occurred.
-The earlier such information can be delivered to staff, the less likely damage will occur.
+The earlier such information can be delivered to staff, the less damage will occur.
 Don't rely on a daily walkthrough to report anomalies when you can have connected sensors watching for a potential situation 24 hours a day, 7 days a week!

 The bottom line is that an effective sensor network is a building-wide system that is installed and maintained by building operations personnel.